Embedded Workflow#

 We want to encourage you to contribute a description of the workflow to deploy acados on an embedded system that is not yet mentioned on this page by creating a pull request.

-dSPACE DS1202#
+dSPACE platforms#

 Prerequisites#

-you were able to install
+You were able to install

-acadosand dSPACE on your systemyou were able to generate S-Functions with acados, which also work in your Simulink simulation
+acadosand dSPACE on your system.You were able to generate S-Functions with

-'Simulation_Model_Name'.slx.
-Thus, you have a folderc_generated_codewith your S-Functions, amake_sfun.mMATLAB script (and amake_sfun_sim.mscript, if needed) and the corresponding C files.you have prepared a Simulink model with the name
+acados, which also work in your Simulink simulation<Simulation_Model_Name>.slx.
+Thus, you have a folderc_generated_codewith your S-Functions, amake_sfun.mMATLAB script (and amake_sfun_sim.mscript, if needed) and the corresponding C files.You have prepared a Simulink model with the name

 Step 1: Adapt the existing CMake toolchain file for your system#

-The CMake toolchain file, needed to cross-compile acados for the dSPACE Platform contains paths to compilers, provided in the dSPACE installation.
+The CMake toolchain file, needed to cross-compile acados for the dSPACE Platform, contains paths to compilers provided in the dSPACE installation.

 As the dSPACE installation varies from system to system, this toolchain file first has to be adapted.

-The Toolchain files are located in
+The toolchain files are located in <acados_root_folder>/cmake.

-'acados_root_folder'/cmake.
-The toolchain file for the MicroLabBox is calledToolchain-dSpaceDS1202.cmakeand can be edited with any editor (respectivelyToolchain-dSpaceDS1401.cmakefor the MicroAutoBox-II).The lines that contain the paths to the compilers have to be adapted to fit your system.
-Specifically, the folder name which consists of a long number (here: 1184D92C-D928-4591-A1E9-B54339797C20) varies.
-For example for
+The lines that contain the paths to the compilers have to be adapted to fit your system.

-DS1202: On your system inC:/ProgramData/dSPACE/, find the folder which contains the directories/Compiler/QNX650_520/host/win32/x86/and/Compiler/QNX650_520/target/qnx6/, and update the two paths in the toolchain file.
+The folder name which consists of a long number (e.g., 1184D92C-D928-4591-A1E9-B54339797C20) varies.
+On your system in C:/ProgramData/dSPACE/, find the folder which contains the directories /Compiler/QNX650_520/host/win32/x86/ and /Compiler/QNX650_520/target/qnx6/, and update the two paths in the toolchain file.

 Define an environment variable (type

-Step 2: Cross-compile acados for your dSPACE platform#
+Step 3: Cross-compile acados for your dSPACE platform#

 In order to compile acados for your dSPACE platform, you need the acados libraries and header files in the correct format.